Marketing, Manufacturing, Packaging & Labeling, Advertising

-In general, Technical Rule N°147 set forth requirements for storage of pharmaceutical products in matter such as (i) facilities and installations; (ii) requirements for storage; (iii) Returned products; (iv) Dispatch and transport; and (v) Recall.
+In general, Technical Rule N°147 sets forth requirements for storage of pharmaceutical products in matter such as (i) Facilities and installations; (ii) Requirements for storage; (iii) Returned products; (iv) Dispatch and transport; and (v) Recall.

 Exempt Resolution 1422 issued by the ISP in 2014 sets forth the amended Guidelines for Inspection of Good Storage and Distribution Practices.

 14. What information must be included in medicine and device labeling?

 Pharmaceutical products in General: